armahdavi/analytics-data-pipelines-statistics-ML-plotting---dust-extraction-hvac-filters---phase-2/README.md

 ## Summary
-This repository summarizes all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, and plot visualizations from Phase 2 of Mahdavi & Siegel (2020) (AS&ampT)
+This repository summarizes all the data pipelines, data pre-processing codes, statistical and machine learning models, descriptive statistics, and plot visualizations from Phase 2 of Mahdavi & Siegel (2020) (AS&ampT)

 Project Milestone: 2017 - 2020